David-Xia0/VARWIKI-version4/UserManual.md

 This is an example of the screen Unlocked

 1) [Create a new creation](#search-menu).
 Takes user to search for a topic
 2) Modify a current creation.
-Sends user to create menu, but with existing data
+Sends user to create menu, but with existing video data
 3) Delete a creation
 4) To complete the delete operation, the application needs confirmation from the user